 Questions Answers Where do Student Based Budgeting dollars show up on the budget?
 Student Based Budgeting dollars show up in Fund 115 Grant 000575.
 Your SBB allocation is set up as a "fund cap" in the budgeting system, which means that they system will not allow you to spend more than the allocated amount.
 How do we start building the budget?
 The best way to start is to use the school's updated Continuous Improvement Work Plan (CIWP) and its identified strategic priorities as the basis for budgeting efforts.
 The Network Chief will work with you to ensure that your budget helps achieve your CIWP goals and priorities.
 When will enrollment numbers be adjusted?
-In accordance with State statute, we will maintain a 20th Day policy for teacher layoffs due to enrollment, but will provide schools the opportunity to make their own budget adjustments.
-On the 10 th day of school, schools will receive an enrollment update and corresponding budget update, and will have 4-5 days to revise their budget and submit any position closings in order for CPS to meet its 20 th day statutory obligations.
-What happens if students come or go after the 10 th day?
-CPS will conduct two separate enrollment updates between the 10 th day and end of-October, and provide schools that have seen a net increase of 10 or more students an increase in per pupil funds.
-Funds will not be taken away for enrollment decreased after 10 th day.
+In accordance with State statute, we will maintain a 20th day policy for teacher layoffs due to enrollment, but will provide schools the opportunity to make their own budget adjustments.
+On the 10 th day of school, schools will receive an enrollment update and corresponding budget update for an increase in enrollment, and will have 4-5 days to revise their budget and submit any position closings in order for CPS to meet its 20 th day statutory obligations.
 What about weights for middle schools located at a high school?
 Some district and charter schools that have middle grades located with high school grades have historically received a higher weighting for their middle grade students.
 Those middle school students will receive the High School grade weight of 1.24 this year.